EEN421/EEN421.github.io/_posts/Automating Retention & Archive Changes.md

 <br/>

 # In this post we will:
-- configuring an LLM with Azure OpenAI Studio
+- Configure an LLM with Azure OpenAI Studio
-- taking your natural language processing capabilities to new heights
+- Take your natural language processing capabilities to new heights
-- easily build and deploy an LLM that can understand the nuances of language like never before
+- Easily build and deploy an LLM that can understand the nuances of language like never before
 - Leverage your LLM to write better KQL queries!